HAiO-labs/HAiO-solana-programs/README.md

 ## Programs

+### 1. Early-Access Program

+- Uses SHA-256 hashing of participant's public key for privacy protection
+- Emits an event containing only the hashed wallet address and timestamp
+- Requires only transaction signature verification
+- No on-chain state storage (completely stateless design)

-### 1. Daily Check-In Program
+### 2. Daily Check-In Program

 A Solana program allowing each user (wallet) to check in once per day (UTC-based).

 - Uses a PDA (Program Derived Address) seeded by `["user-check-in", authority.pubkey]`.
 - Emits an event on successful daily check-in.
 - Fails if the user already checked in on the same day.

-### 2. Early-Access Program

-A separate program that manages early participant benefits.

 ## Quick Start